 Surprisingly, the settlement amount ranked only 12th in order of importance by customers, behind the ease of tracking claim status and flexibility in scheduling the appraisal.

-While employee training and customer culture are obviously important, all these parameters can be enhanced with digital technology to streamline communications, remove inefficiencies, and speed up processes.
+While employee training and customer culture are essential, all these parameters can be enhanced with digital technology to streamline communications, remove inefficiencies, and speed up processes.

 Shortcomings of customer experience in insurance

-Many insurers fail at delivering great customer experience because shifting from a business of selling policies to a business of delivering outstanding experience is not an easy task.
+Many insurers fail to deliver a great customer experience because shifting from a business focusing mainly on selling policies rather than providing outstanding expertise is not easy to do.
 It is no longer enough to have superior products.
-The experience of the customer from the first interaction to filing a claim must be outstanding at every step of the way.
+The customer’s experience from the first interaction to filing a claim must be outstanding at every step of the way.

-Increasing customer expectations to deliver a perfect experience throughout the entire journey can be met by aligning the entire organization towards achieving that goal.
+Increasing customer expectations to deliver a perfect experience throughout the entire journey can be met by aligning the organization to achieve that goal.

-Traditionally insurers had very limited interactions with customers, relying on broker/agent models for maintaining customer relationships.
+Traditionally insurers had minimal interactions with customers, relying on broker/agent models for maintaining customer relationships.
 Today, insurers increasingly take back control over the customer journey.

 However, many processes in insurance are still managed through manual, outdated, and paper-based processes.
 From customer onboarding to policy renewals or claims processing - the amount of manual paperwork and document processing involved is astounding.

-Needless to say, such outdated ways of doing things damage customer experience at every customer interaction where they happen.
-It is imperative to move away from this outdated way of doing things and into a digital world where customers can initiate any action, get service and make changes in their policies with a click of a button.
+Such outdated ways of doing things damage customer experience at every customer interaction where they happen.
+It is imperative to move away from this obsolete way of doing things and into a digital world where customers can initiate any action, get service and make changes in their policies with a click of a button.